SmalltalkZen/phriak/README.md

 currentUser lastModified. "=> 4 March 2015 11:25:49 pm"

-"When updating existing objects, read-before-you-write, unless you /know/ you haven't modified it" currentUser := users reload: currentUser.
+"When updating existing objects, read-before-you-write, unless you /know/ you haven't modified it" currentUser reload.
 "Ensure the latest causal context (object version)" currentUser
 		data: '{ id: "user-123", name: "Some New Value" }';
 		store.

 "Reloading uses If-Not-Modified HTTP GET conditional headers.
-But you can override that." currentUser := users reloadForce: currentUser.
+But you can override that." currentUser reloadForce.

 "Delete an object.
 This sends along the causal context, whenever possible." currentUser remove.```